-The Restorative Justice Team also works from within the PFCC's office and as such has an established suite of privacy notice detail and UK GDPR compliant processes across the team and the dedicated ICT system that is utilised in this practice.
-The Restorative Justice Privacy Notice can be found here:
+The Restorative Justice Team also works from within the PFCC's office and as such, has an established suite of privacy notice detail and UK GDPR compliant processes which are utilised across the team and the dedicated ICT system in this practice.
+The Restorative Justice Privacy Notice can be found here: https://restorativeessex.co.uk/privacy-policy/

-https://restorativeessex.co.uk/privacy-policy/

-12.0 Lawful basis for processing personal data
+13.0 Lawful basis for processing personal data

-We will identify the lawful basis for processing activity of data, document it and update our privacy notice to explain it.
+We will identify the lawful basis for processing data, document it and update our privacy notice to explain it.
 This lawful basis should be documented on the PFCC's Data Asset Register.